Season highlight preview: World Championships Hamburg 2019

 Matches will start at 10am and will end with spectacular night matches at 830pm.
 In general entrance to the event is free but since capacity is limited, a “first come, first serve” principle will apply.
 Having in mind the 2018 Hamburg World Tour Finals, the Rothenbaum stadium will again see long queues on the final days.
 For guaranteed access, a ticket will be required.

 The event with a total prize purse of $1.000.000 will definitely see new winner teams since the defending champions won’t be able to participate.
 On the women’s side, current world champion Laura Ludwig (Germany) will team up with Maggie Kozuch after Kira Walkenhorst had to retire form professional beach volleyball in January.
 In the men’s competition, defending champions Evandro and Andre Loyola (Brazil) have also teamed up with new partners.
 While Evandro joined forces with Olympic champion Bruno Schmidt, Andre Loyola recently teamed up with George Wanderley after splitting from Alison.

-For more information on the upcoming world championships, visit the official event page.
+For more information on the upcoming world championships, check out our post on all the practical information.